Types of resources

-2) Data submission through Automatic Data Upload (ADU) - to be released by 15 September
+2) Data submission through Automatic Data Upload (ADU)

 Metadata requirements explained above, in the section on “metadata quality,” should be taken into consideration prior to the data submission.
 Data providers can send their metadata by uploading it onto Automatic Data Upload (ADU).
 ADU is one of the login-protected back-end services that AGRIS offers to data providers in the Institutional Dashboard.
 Data providers can request their login credentials by submitting this online form or writing to the AGRIS helpdesk at [email protected].
 Those who are using ADU service to index their metadata in AGRIS don’t need to send; file/s separately to [email protected].
 To use ADU, please check Institutional Dashboard Guide.